 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Lithuania, you may encounter road conditions that differ significantly from those in the United States.
+Road Conditions and Safety: While in Lithuania, you may encounter road conditions that differ significantly from those in the United States.
 Roads in Lithuania range from well-maintained two- to four-lane highways connecting major cities, to small dirt roads crossing the countryside.

 - Seat belts are mandatory for the driver and all passengers.
 Children under the age of three must be seated in the back seat in a child seat appropriate for their age and size.

 - Driving under the influence is considered a very serious offense and carries heavy penalties.
 The legal limit in Lithuania is the equivalent of 0.04% BAC.

 - You must have at least your low-beam lights on at all times while driving.